Intisar Abioto Photography

 The powerfully gentle and insightful somatic education of the Feldenkrais Method has been an incredible learning journey, leading her to become a practitioner and open her Feldenkrais practice, Move With Ease, in Portland, Oregon in 2011.
 She also serves as the Outreach Director for the Feldenkrais Method Professional Training Programs.

 She specializes in helping folks suffering from chronic pain and repetitive injuries to make foundational changes to their movement patterns creating fundamental, lasting relief and a profound transformation of one’s relationship to self and life.
 For more information about Move With Ease, please visit: www.FeldenkraisPortland.com

 Combining her passions for Improvisational Movement and the Feldenkrais Method, housed in the gorgeous SomaSpace studio, is a dream come true!
 Balancing the gentle, slow, deeply functional movements of the Feldenkrais Method with the limitless, creative, free-form movements of Improvisational Movement has brought great joy and healing to Jacqueline’s life, and she looks forward to sharing her passion with you through her classes, events, and individual sessions.

 To contact Jacqueline: email@example.com / 971.373.4059

-Originally uninterested in performance, the work led him to perform with The Tuesday Group, the Agnieszka Laska Dancers, and, recently, an autobiographical show entitled “Bag of Hammers.”
-He is thrilled to have the opportunity to guide others through the same inspiring journey and to share Kelman’s work.
+Originally uninterested in performance, this improvisation practice led him to perform with The Tuesday Group, the Agnieszka Laska Dancers, and to create an autobiographical piece entitled Bag of Hammers.
+He is thrilled to have the opportunity to guide others through their own inspiring journeys into creativity, presence, and connection.